Japanese government considering Tokyo area business suspension requests | The Japan Times

-The government may ask Tokyo and its neighboring prefectures of Kanagawa, Saitama and Chiba to make business suspension requests depending on the extent of the new coronavirus outbreak there, economic revitalization minister Yasutoshi Nishimura said Sunday.
+The government may ask Tokyo and its neighboring prefectures of Kanagawa, Saitama and Chiba to make business suspension requests depending on the extent of the new coronavirus outbreak there, according to economic revitalization minister Yasutoshi Nishimura.

+Among the four prefectures in the metropolitan area, Saitama is one step ahead, issuing its own business closure requests beginning Monday to host clubs, hostess bars and other restaurants offering hospitality services that haven't taken adequate prevention measures.

 The minister was referring to business suspension requests prefectural governors are entitled to make based on Article 24 of the revised special measures law to fight new strains of influenza, which now covers the novel coronavirus.